 Osseointegration is an important concept when discussing dental implants.
 This phenomenon is what makes dental implant treatment possible.
 Osseointegration is the biological process by which living bone fuses with the titanium dental implant to form a man-made tooth root.

 What is a conversion prosthesis?

-A conversion prosthesis is a transitional fixed implant-supported prosthesis.
+A conversion is a transitional fixed implant-supported prosthesis.
 It’s a temporary device that “converts” an area where teeth were missing to non-removable teeth.

 During dental implant placement, a complete removable denture is converted into a temporary fixed prosthesis.
 This prosthesis is worn by the patient from the day of surgery until the delivery of the final permanent prosthesis.

-The conversion prosthesis technique was designed by Dr. Thomas Balshi in 1985.
+The conversion technique was designed by Dr. Thomas Balshi in 1985.
 He and Dr. Glenn Wolfinger further developed the technique at Prosthodontics Intermedica (Pi Dental Center) and it was described in depth in dental journals in 1996.